Lips7/Matcher/matcher_rs/README.md

 For more detailed usage examples, please refer to the [test.rs](./tests/test.rs) file.

 ## Feature Flags
 * `prebuilt`: By enable prebuilt feature, we could boost process matcher build time, but with package size increasing.
 * `runtime_build`: By enable runtime_build feature, we could build process matcher at runtime, but with build time increasing.
 * `serde`: By enable serde feature, we could serialize and deserialize matcher and simple_matcher.
 With serde feature, AhoCorasick's prefilter is disabled, because I don't know how to serialize it correctly, which will lead to performance regression when the patterns size is small (say, less than 100).
+* `dfa`: By enable dfa feature, we could use dfa to perform simple matching, but with significantly incresaing memory consumption.

-Default feature is `prebuilt`, `prebuilt` and `runtime_build` can't be enabled at same time.
+Default feature is `prebuilt` and `dfa`, `prebuilt` and `runtime_build` can't be enabled at same time.
 If you want to make `Matcher` and `SimpleMatcher` serializable, you should enable `serde` feature.

 ## Benchmarks